POSITION: Programme Development Intern: Arts & Culture and Business & Policy

 DESCRIPTION: The Programme Development Intern will assist the Asia Society India Centre Programming team in researching current local and global trends in art and culture to develop relevant content for events in India and across Asia Society’s global centres, both online and in-person.
 Additionally, the Intern will assist in all aspects of event execution including marketing, communications, social media, and logistics.
 The position is an opportunity to gain a working knowledge of Indian art, culture, business, and policy across a variety of perspectives, giving prospective interns a chance to interact with local and global leaders who span the academic and creative worlds.
 The Intern will learn the process of programme development, from the early stages of creative idea generation to identifying key players and target audiences, to organising and hosting a meaningful event.
 The Intern will be a member of a dynamic team and have a voice in shaping the Asia Society India Centre.

-The responsibilities of the Associate Director of Programmes will include but are not limited to:
+The responsibilities of the Programme Development Intern will include but are not limited to:

 The applicant must possess:

+Please indicate the internship title (Programme Development Intern: Arts & Culture/ Business & Policy) in the subject line.
 Incomplete applications will not be considered.
-Due to the large volumes of applications we receive, we are only able to contact those candidates selected for interviews.
-Please regard your resume as having been received unless your email bounces back.
-No phone calls, please.
+Due to the large volume of applications we receive, we are only able to contact those candidates selected for interviews.
+Thank you for your interest in the position and Asia Society.